Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions

-Table 3 summarizes the results of the posterior estimate for the coefficient on price.
+Table 5 summarizes the results of the posterior estimate for the coefficient on price.
 Although the number of moment conditions is fairly smaller than the sample size, MCMC runs using \textit{Concurrent }fails to converge.
 By contrast, MCMC runs using the NER estimator obtain sensible posterior samples, irrespective of the adaptation strategy.
-For comparison, Table 3 also includes the estimates obtained using four alternative methods.
-The first two are conventional: ordinary least squares (OLS) and 2SLS methods.
-The second two are state-of-the-art: IV with instrument selection based on a least absolute shrinkage and selection operator \citep{Chernozhukov2015}, and Bayesian IV with a factor shrinkage prior \citep{Hahn2018}. \citet{Chernozhukov2015} propose to select fewer relevant instruments, while \citet{Hahn2018} propose to compress observed information into few latent factors.
+For comparison, Table 5 also includes the estimates obtained using four alternative methods.
+The first two are conventional: ordinary least squares (OLS) and two-stage least squares (2SLS) methods.
+The second two are state-of-the-art: IV with instrument selection based on a least absolute shrinkage and selection operator \citep{Chernozhukov2015} (LASSO-IV), and Bayesian IV with a factor shrinkage prior \citep{Hahn2018} (HS-IV).
+LASSO-IV is designed to select fewer relevant instruments, while HS-IV is designed to compress observed information into few latent factors.
 The two methods assume a linear relationship between instruments and the endogenous variable and Gaussianity of the error terms, while our method does not impose such assumptions.
-These alternative methods obtain larger estimates than the conventional ones, and the estimates considerably depend on a set of (potential) instruments.
-By contrast, our method estimated the coefficient to be intermediate between OLS and 2SLS, nearly irrespective of the choice of instruments.
-As shown in Figure 3, the posterior densities of $\gamma$ for alternative approaches (excluding \textit{Concurrent} adaptation) are quite similar.
+These alternative methods obtain larger estimates than the conventional ones, and the estimates depend significantly on a set of (potential) instruments.
+By contrast, our method estimates the coefficient to be intermediate between OLS and 2SLS, nearly irrespective of the choice of instruments.
+As Figure 3 shows, the posterior densities of $\gamma$ for alternative approaches (excluding \textit{Concurrent} adaptation) are quite similar.